TheTimidShade/TTS-Cloak/README.md

 ## Changelog
 Read below for complete changelog history.

 ### 13/10/2021
+- Added stringtable support to allow the script to be translated.
+If you are willing to help translate the script into another language, contact me in my Discord!
+- Added 2 new functions, `fn_addCloakActions` and `fn_addVehicleCloakActions`.
+These are executed locally on players to allow localisation of the action text.

+### 13/10/2021
 - Cleaned up README file, improved instructions, added some more examples and documentation for the different functions.